The Valhalla Sunset: A Cocktail Worthy of Valhalla

 The Enzoni is a cult favorite among bartenders, often described as a cross between a Negroni and a Gin Sour, with the addition of muddled grapes.
 It is a brilliant cocktail because the tannins from the grape skins add a dryness that mimics wine, while the fresh juice adds acidity.

 Using aquavit, such as Batch 22, in place of gin transforms this drink into “The Nordic Vine.”
 The savory herbs of the spirit bridge the gap between the bitter Campari and the sweet grapes.
-While gin imparts juniper notes, Batch 22 offers a warmer, toastier spice profile that complements the red-fruit flavors of Campari.
+Using gin imparts juniper notes, but Batch 22 offers a warmer, toastier spice profile that complements the red-fruit flavors of Campari.
 This drink is currently trending as a “porch sipper” that offers complexity without high alcohol heat.

 Ingredients: